daniel-sosna/office-issue-tracker-be/README.md

 # Office Issue Tracker - Backend

 Office Issue Tracker is a backend service for reporting, tracking, and managing office-related issues.
 Users can also comment and vote on them to surface what matters most.
-It exposes a REST API and persists data in PostgreSQL.
+It exposes a REST API and persists data in PostgreSQL and Cloudinary.

 You can find the frontend for this project here: https://github.com/daniel-sosna/office-issue-tracker-fe